 Process: To begin a school-to-career experience, students must complete a “School-to-Career” recommendation form.
-Typically, junior and senior students are eligible to participate after completing a pre-evaluation form from the School-to-Career Coordinator.
+Typically, junior and senior students are eligible to participate after completing a pre-evaluation form from a School-to-Career Coordinator.
 Students on probation must wait one marking period and submit a new form.
 If there are any problems, there must be communication between student, parent, teacher, and administration before a decision is reached.
-For school violations resulting in a major breach of discipline, privileges will be suspended for one full marking period.
+Violations resulting in a major breach of discipline will result in being suspended for one full marking period.
 Students will not be permitted to work at their training stations if they are absent from school.
 If students are too ill to go to school, they are too ill to go to work.
 If needed, students must complete a physical education contract prior to school-to-career placement.
 Prospective school-to-career students must be able to furnish their own transportation since BCTHS does not provide transportation.

 Clearances: Pennsylvania law now requires that individuals having regular contact with school students must obtain criminal background checks.
 The background checks are required for minors that are hired as employees as well as all unpaid internship opportunities.
 Please see the file below named "Child Welfare Clearances" for more information.
 If you have any additional questions, please contact Mr. Martino firstname.lastname@example.org or Mr. Hansell email@example.com